A detailed look at the Formatt Hitech Firecrest Ultra Cinema filters.

 I should also add I get a slight commission for any sales made with my discount code but this commission helps me write posts like this and it doesn’t cost you anything in fact you save 10% by it so it truly is a win win for everyone.
 There is one last aspect of these Ultra Cinema ND filters I want to talk about before you go…

-We all know filters aren’t cheap but also how absolutely vital they are when filming so the last thing you want to do is scratch or damage your filters coating on a shoot.
+We all know filters aren’t cheap but also how absolutely vital they are when filming so the last thing you want to do is scratch or damage your filters coating while on a shoot.
+It’s bad anytime but while shooting it could be a disaster.

 Some more Formatt Hitech filter reviews you might be interested in….